by Jill Dalton

 Barack Obama’s record

-Obama not only continues the wars but escalates them claiming Afghanistan is the “good war” and even though it’s bankrupting he country and we’re losing he continues this insanity.
+Obama not only continues the wars but escalates them claiming Afghanistan is the “good war” and even though it’s bankrupting the country and we’re losing he continues this insanity.

-He starts new wars in Pakistan, Yemen, Somalia, Libya, Syria and now wants to add Iran to the list.
+Starts new wars in Pakistan, Yemen, Somalia, Libya, Syria and now wants to add Iran, China and even Russia to the list.

 Escalates drone attacks.
 These illegal killing machines mainly murder innocent women and children and once in a blue moon hit a low level so-called “enemy combatant.”
 But not to worry they’ve changed the laws so any male that’s hit who’s of a certain age is labeled an enemy combatant.